websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 Set up the Elasticsearch clusters, using versions supported with Liferay DXP that also support Cross-Cluster Replications.
 See the [LES compatibility matrix](https://help.liferay.com/hc/en-us/articles/360016511651) for details.

-Make sure you Install the Elasticsearch [plugins Liferay DXP needs](https://learn.liferay.com/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.html#install-elasticsearch) and [provide cluster names](https://learn.liferay.com/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.html#configure-elasticsearch) to differentiate your follower and leader clusters.
+Make sure you [install the Elasticsearch plugins Liferay DXP needs and provide cluster names](../../installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.html#configure-elasticsearch) to differentiate your follower and leader clusters.

 CCR requires an Elasticsearch Platinum level license, but [LES customers](../../liferay_enterprise_search.rst.) already have this.
 If you're testing locally, start a [trial license](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/start-trial.html) on each cluster.